 What I can help with

 I am trained in psychology across the lifespan, and now focus on attachment-based psychotherapy with adults.
 I have a particular interest in transitions between life stages, such as emerging into adulthood, becoming a parent, and adult relationship and role transitions.
 People see me for help with perinatal depression and anxiety, challenges in parenting their children, relationship difficulties, identity struggles, burnout and stress, and grief and loss.
 I also work with relational trauma, childhood emotional neglect, and family of origin issues.
+I offer EMDR therapy for attachment trauma and other concerns.

 • A bright red and orange tree in autumn.